Harvard University, University of Oxford, Massachusetts Institute of Technology (MIT) and the University of Cambridge.

 Though not the sole deciding factor, how you perform during your interviews can help you stand out from other applicants.

-This was the case for Dr. Harun Khan when he was applying to study at Imperial College London and Harvard University.
+This was the case for Dr. Harun Khan when he applied to study at Imperial College London and Harvard University.
 Excelling in these areas gave him two prestigious scholarships to pursue his studies.

-Dr Khan is one of only three people to hold both a Fulbright Award and a Kennedy Scholarship.
-Aside from submitting his transcripts, test scores, essays and references he had to undergo an interview when shortlisted.
+Dr. Khan is one of only three to hold a Fulbright Award and a Kennedy Scholarship.
+Aside from submitting his transcripts, test scores, essays and references, he had to undergo an interview when shortlisted.

 “The interviews took place in central London and were the most challenging aspect of the process.
 For example, the interview for the Kennedy Scholarship was led by the UK Chief Scientific Advisor for 2017, along with nine of his colleagues, all appointed by the UK government.
 This also included a representative from MIT and Harvard University.
 The interviews for both awards were broad and ranged from questions about my research to international affairs,” he shares.